UCLeuvenLimburg/advanced-programming-topics/fp/stateless-vs-stateful.md

 }
 ```

-A `Person` has a `name`, which must not be empty, as enforced by `setName`.
+A `Person` has a `name` which must not be empty, as enforced by `setName`.
-It is therefore `Person`s responsibility to "protect" `name`
+It is therefore `Person`'s responsibility to "protect" `name`
-to ensure `name` stays valid.
+to ensure it stays valid.

-The code above is only correct is strings are immutable.
+The code above is only correct if strings are immutable.
 Imagine that `String` had a `clear()` method that would
 set the `String` object to `""`.
 We could then write